goby.garden

 Complete index:

 A list of all workspaces, classes, and freestanding objects.
-Classes would be accordions (possibly using <summary>/<details>
+Classes would be accordions (possibly using <summary>/<details>), so upon clicking on them you would be able to see their constituent objects.

-tab once a project is open, and possibly also as some kind of drawer nav in all workspaces.
+Iām imagining this to be accessible from the home tab once a project is open, and possibly also as some kind of drawer nav in all workspaces.

 8/23/2023